forta-network/docs/docs/contributing.md

 ## Spread the word

 Runtime blockchain security is a relatively new concept and many people do not know that such a tool is available.
 If you are aware of a project that is looking to improve their security, has suffered a recent exploit or just needs to build a first line of defense, let them know about Forta!
-You can also share the Forta Agent development contests on your social media to spread awareness, get people involved and earn crypto prizes.
+You can also share the Forta bot development contests on your social media to spread awareness, get people involved and earn crypto prizes.

 ## Use the tools

 Helping test the following tools by simply using them is a great way to contribute:

-* [Forta App](https://app.forta.network/): Deploy new agents and subscribe to alerts.
+* [Forta App](https://app.forta.network/): Deploy new bots and subscribe to alerts.
-* [Forta Explorer](https://explorer.forta.network/): Monitor agents and alerts.
+* [Forta Explorer](https://explorer.forta.network/): Monitor bots and alerts.
 * [Forta API](api.md): Integrate alerts into your monitoring tools or dApps.

 See a bug or have an idea for improvement?
 Share it in Discord!